maliMirkec/personal-website/site/articles/making-a-website-with-hugo.md

   - spg
   - ssg
 thumbnail: If_you_are_starting_a_new_website_consider_using_Hugo_war4eb
-description: Other than it is “the world’s fastest framework for building websites,” Hugo is packed with powerful features that would make the website development process more pleasable.
+old_description: Other than it is “the world’s fastest framework for building websites,” Hugo is packed with powerful features that would make the website development process more pleasable.
+description: Not only Hugo is “the world’s fastest framework for building websites,” it is also packed with powerful features that makes website development very pleasable.
 project:
   name: Hugo
   href: https://hugo.silvestar.codes